CCMurphy-dev/muninn-releases/docs/DEPARTMENT_SETUP_GUIDE.md

 Trainees cannot rebuild the index - this is an admin-only operation.

+### Index Staleness Detection

+Muninn Admin automatically detects when indexed cases are out of date:

+- **Modified cases**: `case_data.json` files edited since indexing
+- **Missing cases**: Case folders deleted or moved

+On startup, if stale cases are detected, an amber warning banner appears:
+> "X case(s) in the index may be outdated."

+Click **Rebuild Index** to update the index.

 ### Using Search (Trainees)

 When the index exists, a search bar appears in Muninn's library browser.
 Trainees can: